nastch2000/starter-academic/content/project/example/index.md

 ---
-title: Predicting Quality of Service (QoS) for mobile Communication for Industry4.0 Domain
+title: Predicting Quality of Service (QoS) for mobile Communication for automotive and industrial domain
-summary: Predicting QoS by means of Deep Learning
+summary: Predicting QoS for time-series data using Deep Learning
 tags:
 - Deep Learning
 date: "2020-04-27T00:00:00Z"